Froedtert Hospital, Medical College of Wisconsin

 Froedtert & Medical College of Wisconsin

-The Froedtert & the Medical College of Wisconsin regional health network is a partnership between Froedtert Health and the Medical College of Wisconsin supporting a shared mission of patient care, innovation, medical research and education.
-Our health network operates eastern Wisconsin’s only academic medical center and adult Level I Trauma Center at Froedtert Hospital, Milwaukee, an internationally recognized training and research center engaged in thousands of clinical trials and studies.
-The Froedtert & MCW health network, which includes 10 hospitals, nearly 2,000 physicians and more than 45 health centers and clinics, draws patients from throughout the Midwest and the nation.
+The Froedtert & the Medical College of Wisconsin regional health network is a partnership between Froedtert Health and the Medical College of Wisconsin.
+It operates eastern Wisconsin’s only academic medical center and adult Level I Trauma Center and is a training and research center engaged in clinical trials and studies.
+Its network includes 10 hospitals, nearly 2,100 physicians and more than 45 health centers and clinics.

 ProHealth Care

-ProHealth Care is an integrated health care system serving Waukesha County and surrounding communities.
-It employs more than 4,900 people and offers a network of more than 800 physicians.
+ProHealth Care is an integrated health care system serving Waukesha County.
+It employs more than 5,100 people and offers a network of more than 800 physicians.
 It includes four hospitals, 15 clinics, urgent care centers, surgery centers, hospice care and other services.

 For locations of hospitals throughout the metropolitan Milwaukee area, please see the map on page 89 of the digital or printed edition.

 The Milwaukee Region is a leader in medical research and education.
 The Medical College of Wisconsin (MCW), which has locations in the Milwaukee Regional Medical Center, Green Bay and Central Wisconsin, is a private medical school, pharmacy school and major national research center that offers graduate degrees in medical, pharmacy and biomedical sciences.
-More than 1,600 physicians provide care in virtually every specialty of medicine for more than 2.8 million patients annually.
-With a history dating back to 1893, MCW is the largest research institution in the Milwaukee metro area and second largest in Wisconsin.
+Nearly 1,800 physicians provide care in virtually every specialty of medicine for more than 5.1 million patient visits annually.
+With a history dating back to 1893, MCW is the largest research institution in the metro area and second largest in Wisconsin.

-MCW faculty direct or collaborate on more than 3,100 research studies annually, including clinical trials.
-In the last ten years, faculty members received more than $1.5 billion in external support for research, teaching, training and related purposes.
+MCW faculty direct or collaborate on nearly 3,700 research studies annually, including more than 970 clinical trials.
+In the last ten years, faculty members received more than $1.82 billion in external support for research, teaching, training and related purposes.
 Its Office of Technology Development oversees patenting, marketing and licensing of new medical technologies, and its Clinical and Translational Science Institute is a collaboration with the Milwaukee School of Engineering and other schools to solve medical engineering challenges.
 The Medical College also collaborates with Marquette University to provide education and research in biomedical engineering, orthopedic rehabilitation and stroke rehabilitation.
 Marquette also serves as the region’s dental school.

 Area Health Plans